Alice Major

 Alice Major is a Canadian poet, writer, and essayist, who served as poet laureate of Edmonton, Alberta.

-During her tenure as poet laureate, she founded the Edmonton Poetry Festival in 2006.
-She continues to serve on the Board of Directors for the Edmonton Poetry Festival Society as President.
+She has published 12 collections of poetry and a collection of essays on poetry and science.
+Her work has received multiple awards, most recently an honorary doctorate from the University of Alberta.

 Biography

-Major emigrated from Scotland with her sister at the age of eight, and grew up in Toronto, Ontario before working as a weekly newspaper reporter in central British Columbia.
+Major emigrated from Scotland at the age of eight, and grew up in Toronto, Ontario before working as a weekly newspaper reporter in central British Columbia.
 She has lived in Edmonton, Alberta since 1981.
-She has a BA (English, history) from Trinity College, Toronto at the University of Toronto, and worked as a freelance writer specializing in utility issues.
+She has a BA (English, history) from Trinity College, Toronto at the University of Toronto.
+Her first book was a prize-winning YA fantasy novel.
+Since then she has published 12 books of poetry and an essay collection on poetry and science.

-She is past-president of the Writers' Guild of Alberta, and the League of Canadian Poets.

-She has published six collections of poetry.

-Her poetry has always been influenced by her interest in science and she has published a collection of essays, "Intersecting Sets: A Poet Looks at Science" (published by University of Alberta Press in 2011).